In this guide, you will learn

 For meta description, in addition to the target keyword, add attention grabbing things like “free shipping, easy returns, best prices” etc.

 Coming to the heading tag, no more than one H1 should be there.
 Try to include the exact match keyword in H1.
-If you want to deep dive into heading tags best practices, this should be your reference guide.
+If you want to deep dive into best practices, read our blog: Heading Tags SEO.

 Write your title both from the perspective of the end-user and the search engine bot.